-The Arras Christmas Market has become one of the most important festive events organised in the North of France.
-The event welcomed a record of 1 million visitors in 2016.
-Situated in the remarkable Grand’Place, the popular Christmas market is enhanced with street lights and illuminations, animations for children, and concerts.
-This is a good opportunity to come to Arras and visit the main sights of the Nord-Pas-de-Calais region.
+The Arras Christmas Market has become one of the most important festive events in northern France.
+The event welcomed a record one million visitors in recent years.
+It occupies the remarkable Grand’Place with street lights and illuminations, animations for children, and concerts.
+This is an excellent opportunity to visit Arras and visit the main sights of this part of the Hauts-de-France region (formerly Nord-Pas-de-Calais).

-The Arras Christmas market takes place on the Grand’Place, a beautiful Baroque square situated in the heart of town.
-Some 100 exhibitors are spread throughout the square under the name “Village de Noël”.
+The Arras Christmas market takes place in the Grand’Place, a beautiful Baroque square in the heart of town.
+The “Ville de Noël” comprises approximately 70 chalets.

 Some of the chalets of the market are dedicated to traditional crafts such as ornaments, decorative items, Advent wreaths and gift ideas for Christmas.

-On the square are also found an ice-skating rink, a merry-go-round, a Ferris wheel, a sledge course and other gourmet food stalls.
+On the square are also an ice-skating rink, a merry-go-round, a Ferris wheel, and other gourmet food stalls.

 A stroll in the surrounding shopping streets at night time is a treat for the eyes.
-Most of the historic monuments and buildings are lit up with great care during Advent.
+Most historical monuments and buildings are lit up with great care during Advent.

-The squares have a historic and harmonious character surrounded by restored 17th and 18th-century baroque houses with their curved rooflines.
+The squares have a historic and harmonious character, surrounded by restored 17th and 18th-century baroque houses with curved rooflines.

 The two squares were initially built to host markets which reflected the prosperous trading economy of Arras.
-In the 17th century, the municipal magistrates decided to redesign the two squares and the Rue de la Taillerie by constructing more harmonious buildings around them.
+In the 17th century, the municipal magistrates decided to redesign the two squares and the Rue de la Taillerie by constructing more harmonious buildings.

 Find out more about Arras.